 }

-property ensures that the element stays in the top layer during the animation, preventing it from being clipped or covered by other elements.
+The overlay property ensures that the element stays in the top layer during the animation, preventing it from being clipped or covered by other elements.

 CodePen Example